severdia/shakespeare-obsidian/scripts_source/markdown/The Merry Wives of Windsor/Act 4, Scene 4.md

 *Enter Page, Ford, Mistress Page, Mistress Ford, and Evans.*

 **EVANS.**
-==1==’Tis one of the best discretions of a oman as ever I did look upon.
+==1==’Tis one of the best discretions of a ’oman as ever I did look upon.

 **PAGE.**
 ==2==And did he send you both these letters at an instant?